smck83/expurgate/README.md

 A list of common SPF records are being hosted here, allowing you to test or switchout your records that are pushing you over with these.

-NOTE: This comes without warrantee or guarantee and is best effort.

 ## (OPTION 2) - Amazon Lightsail install script